 Understanding A Comparative Market Analysis

 Rose Real Estate understands that it is a big decision to begin the process of marketing your property.
 After all, it is more than just an investment – it is your home.
-The purpose of a Comparative Market Analysis (CMA) is to help you develop an unbiased idea of what your property is currently worth on the open market.
+The purpose of a Comparative Market Analysis (CMA) is to help you determine the most probable sales price for your property.
 Many potential sellers will see the sales prices and time on the market from other homes in their area, and this provides a solid foundation.
 What your Realtor will do is prepare a *CMA that is an in-depth version of any research you may have done on your own.
-Our goal is provide a fair market evaluation of how your home will perform against those currently listed and recently sold.
+Our goal is to help you determine how your home will perform against those currently listed and recently sold.
 The net result for you will be the highest listing price while still remaining competitive on the open market.

 Face the Facts: